Showing posts with label Rant. Show all posts

 a good Profession?"

-Not really.
 The pay sucks ass, especially if you are writing for a New York publisher.
 If you work for an ePublishing house the pay is better and far more frequent, but it's still not impressive.

 For the Dirty Details: $Money Facts$: Ebooks & NY Print Publication